 What is stroke?

 There are two kinds of strokes: ischemic, in which a blockage prevents blood flow to the brain, and hemorrhagic, in which there is bleeding in or around the brain.
 Ischemic strokes are the most common, occurring in about 80 percent of cases in Suffolk County.
-Both kinds can manifest as either acute or chronic.
-An acute stroke generally signifies the sudden onset of symptoms, indicating that you are indeed having a stroke.
-A chronic stroke indicates the presence of factors that could eventually cause a stroke, such as a blockage or an unruptured aneurysm.
+Both kinds can be either acute or chronic.
+Acute stroke generally signifies the sudden onset of symptoms, indicating that you are indeed having a stroke.
+Chronic stroke indicates the presence of factors that could eventually cause a stroke, such as a blockage or an unruptured aneurysm.
 In these cases, if detected in time and treated, stroke can be prevented.

 If you suspect you’re having a stroke, what should you do?

-If you experience symptoms of stroke, get immediate help.
+Get immediate help.
 Call 911.
 Alert the operator that you are having symptoms of a stroke.
-Since speed of treatment is crucial, being at the right place at the right time is key.
 Ask to be taken to a primary stroke center, where appropriate and efficient protocols are in place, the latest interventions are available 24/7 and your medical team is experienced and highly trained.
-The Cerebrovascular and Stroke Center at Stony Brook, designated by The Joint Commission and the New York State Department of Health as a Primary Stroke Center, meets all of these criteria, and more.
-The Center offers specialized and highly trained endovascular teams; the latest equipment, including three angiography suites that have capacity to meet Suffolk County’s needs and provide 24/7 care; leading-edge procedures including every FDA-approved minimally invasive stroke intervention technique; high-tech diagnostics; and access to major ongoing clinical trials.
+The Cerebrovascular and Stroke Center at Stony Brook, with its advanced primary stroke center status, offers specialized and highly trained endovascular teams; the latest equipment; leading-edge procedures, including every FDA-approved minimally invasive stroke intervention technique; high-tech diagnostics; and access to major ongoing clinical trials.

 All health and health-related information contained in this article is intended to be general and/or educational in nature and should not be used as a substitute for a visit with a healthcare professional for help, diagnosis, guidance, and treatment.
 The information is intended to offer only general information for individuals to discuss with their healthcare provider.
 It is not intended to constitute a medical diagnosis or treatment or endorsement of any particular test, treatment, procedure, service, etc. Reliance on information provided is at the user's risk.
 Your healthcare provider should be consulted regarding matters concerning the medical condition, treatment, and needs of you and your family.
 Stony Brook University/SUNY is an affirmative action, equal opportunity educator and employer.